nasawakeupcalls/nasawakeupcalls.github.io/_posts/1997-08-08-MARS_PATHFINDER.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 1997-07-04:Sol 35
-songs: ["The World is Waiting for the Sunrise by Gene Lockhart (father of June Lockhart of Lost in Space)"]
+songs: ["The World Is Waiting For The Sunrise by Gene Lockhart (father of June Lockhart of Lost in Space)"]
+genres: []
 ---

 ----
 ### DATE: August 08, 1997
 ----
-✺ The World is Waiting for the Sunrise by Gene Lockhart (father of June Lockhart of Lost in Space)
+✺ The World Is Waiting For The Sunrise *by* Gene Lockhart (father of June Lockhart of Lost in Space)

 #### Comment:
 * No mission comment